j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

-The first page you'll see when you login is the OpenShift Catalog, where the good folks at Red Hat have create a few starter applications that can be deployed to OpenShift with minimal mess from you, the end-user.
+The first page you'll see when you login is the OpenShift Catalog, where the good folks at Red Hat have create a few starter applications that can be deployed to OpenShift with minimal fuss from you, the end-user.

 Let's try deploying the NGINX HTTP server that is already provided for in the Catalog.